Before the Bell: What every Canadian investor needs to know today

 Stocks set to see action

+Home Capital Group Inc. has found a buyer for Home Trust mortgages, extending a lifeline and opening the door for an outright sale of the embattled alternative lender.
+An unidentified purchaser has agreed to take up to $1-billion in qualifying uninsured mortgages, expressing “immediate interest” in commitments and renewals for as much as $500-million.
+“This is another step forward in the company’s efforts to restore confidence in our operations,” chair Brenda Eprile said of the company, which is caught up in a regulatory probe and whose deposits have been eroding sharply.

 Valeant Pharmaceuticals International Inc. reported a first-quarter profit on Tuesday, compared with a year-ago loss, due to a one-time income tax benefit, and the drugmaker also raised its full-year adjusted EBITDA forecast.
 The company’s U.S.-listed shares jumped about 13 per cent in premarket trading.
 Net income attributable to Valeant was $628-million, or $1.79 per share, in the three months ended March 31, compared with a loss of $374-million, or $1.08 per share, a year earlier.
 Net income in the latest quarter included a one-time income tax benefit of $908-million from a non-cash internal restructuring that occurred during this time, Valeant said.
 Revenue fell to $2.11-billion from $2.37-billion.
+Its shares jumped nearly 13 per cent in premarket trading in New York.

 George Weston Ltd. is reporting a 189 per cent increase to its first-quarter profit, mostly because of improved results from its stake in Loblaw.
 The Toronto-based company, which also owns the Weston Foods bakery business, had $107-million or 83 cents per share of net income for common shareholders in the quarter ended March 25.
 That’s up from $37-million in the comparable period last year, even though revenue was unchanged at $10.8-billion.